 Trend following works in almost any market

 The ability to apply the same set of tried and tested rules in any market represents one of the most valuable advantages of systematic trend following.
-Transcending the need for industry-specific expertise, trend following enables us to trade across many uncorrelated markets like silver, copper, soybeans, cotton, treasury futures, major equity indices and upwards of 50 tradable FX pairs.
+Here are a few examples of our trading performance using I-System Trend Following strategies:

-Such diversification may be the only kind of free lunch in investment trading, enabling similar investment returns at lower levels of risk or enhanced returns at similar levels of risk.
+The ability to use the same decision framework in any market allows us to diversify into many uncorrelated markets, including metals, energy and agricultural commodities, even if we don’t know everything about them.
+Such diversification may be the only kind of free lunch in investment trading, because it enables similar investment returns with less risk or greater returns at similar levels of risk.

 Read more about trend following…